moderatemisbehaviour/follow/README.md

 ### Platform

-A service used by _puslishers_ for distributing their content.
+A service used by _publishers_ for distributing their content.
 E.g. Twitter, YouTube, Facebook.

 ### Profile